BernhardWerner/cindy_tools/tools/packages/animation/README.md

 ### `animationBase`

+#### `animatePolygon(vertices, t)`
+This function interprets the list of vertices as a polygonal curve that parametrized by the interval $[0,1]$.
+It assumes that `t` is in this interval, and returns the point on the curve at this parameter value together with all vertices up to that points.

+Use it to animate a polygonal curve via `connect(animatePoylgon(vertices, t));` with `t` being the progress variable of an animation track.
+This is preferabel to `samplePolygon` if the polygon itself doesn't drastically change because this function outputs much fewer points.

 #### `arrowTip(tipPos, dir, size)`
 Creates an equilateral triangle at `tipPos` with the tip pointing in the direction `dir` (does not has to be normalized in advance) and a size of `size`.
 Feed the result into `connect(list)` or `fillpoly(list)` to draw arrow tips.

+#### `bezier(controls, t)`
+Calculates the point on the Bezier curve defined by the control points `controls` at the parameter value `t`, assuming the latter is in the interval $[0,1]$.

 #### `canvasAnchors`
 An array of anchor points around the border of the canvas.
 They are index in the order indicated by a standard number pad on a computer keyboard.
 I.e. entry 1 is the bottom-left corner, entry 6 is the centre of the right edge of the canvas.
 Etc.